react-page/react-page/docs/editor.md

 It currently just controls whether the button is shown, but its still possible to add new cells by dragging. it will be revisited in the future and is therefore considered experimental.

+### Custom Editor UI: `components` (experimental)

+if you need more control of the Editor UI, you can override some internal Components.
+Use this always as a last resort as you might not get the full functionality of ReactPage.
+Please always file an Issue first about what you exactly want to get customized or change as there might be another, easier solution that will result in a new Feature for ReactPage.
+This way we can share innovations!

+Currently you can replace these Components:

+- BottomToolbar: The Component that renders the Toolbar on the bottom that reveals the plugin controls and some cell actions

+(please file also an issue or Pull Request if you want to add more components to replace)